-NCH's Courage to Stay Smoke-Free Support Group is free and intended for anyone who wants to quit smoking, has already quit but needs support, or is thinking about quitting.
+NCH's Courage to Stay Tobacco-Free Support Group is free and intended for anyone who wants to quit using tobacco, has already quit but needs support, or is thinking about quitting.

 - Improving your overall health and lowering your risk of multiple diseases

 - Saving money – using tobacco is a costly habit

 - Improving your appearance – using tobacco gives you bad breath, stains your teeth and causes premature wrinkles

 - Regain years of your life that could be lost to smoking

 - Stop exposing those you care about to secondhand and third-hand smoke that can cause diseases even in those who don’t smoke themselves